 Do not rotate tyres around the vehicle.
-If the use of tyres not recommended by

-It the use of tyres not recommended by Land Rover is unavoidable, make sure you read, and fully comply with, the tyre manufacturer's instructions.
+If the use of tyres not recommended by Land Rover is unavoidable, make sure you read, and fully comply with, the tyre manufacturer's instructions.

 When the tread has worn down to approximately 2 mm, wear indicators start to appear at the surface of the tread pattern.
-This produces a continuous band of rubber across the tread as a visual reminder.
+This produces a continuous band of rubber across the tread, as a visual reminder.

 Ideally, tyres should be replaced in sets of four.
 If this is not possible, replace the tyres in pairs (both front or both rear).
-When tyres are replaced, the wheels should always be re-balanced and alignment checked.
+When tyres are replaced, the wheels should always be re-balanced and the alignment checked.

-For the correct tyre specification and pressures see 242, TYRE PRESSURES
+For the correct tyre specification and pressures see 254, TYRE PRESSURES.